Haolag/dareyio-pbl/Project13/project13.md

 ## LOAD BALANCER ROLES

-We want to be able to choose which Load Balancer to use, Nginx or Apache, so we need to have two roles respectively:
+We want to be able to choose which Load Balancer to use, Nginx or Apache, Hence, we would need to have two roles respectively:

 1. Nginx